hantingxie/gamesparks-docs-v2/MARKDOWN/Getting Started/Creating a Leaderboard/README.md

 *5.* Enter the details for the Attribute:
   * *Attribute Name* - This field is referenced in the Test Harness and Leaderboards.
   * *Attribute Short Code* - This is the reference we'll be using to pass in an Attribute into the Event.
-  * *Data Type* - The type of data being passed in - String, Integer, or JSON.
-Select *Integer*
+  * *Data Type* - The type of data being passed in - String, Number, or JSON.
+Select *Number*
   * *Default Value* - The default value that would be used for this Event Attribute if it's not passed into the [LogEventRequest](/API Documentation/Request API/Player/LogEventRequest.md).
   * *Default Aggregation Type* - This determines how values are tracked in the Running Totals.